Welcome to the Evernote page on Piano Pantry where you’ll find all you need in your journey with using Evernote.

 Evernote Series on Piano Pantry

 First, we begin with this 3-part informational series on how to use Evernote in general and within your studios (utilizing its fullest potential).
 Each post includes a video giving you a sneak peek inside my personal Evernote account.

-In this short 3-minute video-post, your mind will be blown away getting a glimpse at all the various types of content formats Evernote supports.
+In this short 3-minute video post, your mind will be blown away by getting a glimpse at all the various types of content formats Evernote supports.
 The web clipper will be your new best friend and is the tool that sets Evernote above the rest.

 Just because it’s the final video post in the “Evernote for the Independent Music Teacher” series doesn’t mean you should skip out!
 We get into the nitty-gritty in this video covering account options, the power of the tagging vs. notebook system, other apps that integrate with Evernote, and more.